Furkanzmc/qtdevcon-community-driven-coding-guidelines/slides.md

 ```

 <!--
-It takes a while for people to get used to it, but it pays in the long run.
-We are at a stage where
+- Takes a while to get used to, but pays off
-our designers have gotten so used to reading code in a structured way, when the code doesn't follow
-the guidelines they actually have trouble understanding the code.
-Declarative programming is fairly
-new to our team and it takes a while for people to ramp up.
+- Our designers can't understand code otherwise
+- Structured > Unstructured
 -->

 ---